Techworker/component-doc/README.md

 ## Developing usage components

-The loader itself does not ship with a highlight-component, but it is pretty easy to create one on your own.
+The loader itself does not ship with a usage-component, but it is pretty easy to create one on your own.

 In case you created one on your own and want to share the project, please